|2019 Author Fellowship||8 April 2019||1pm, 23 September 2019||Mid-November 2019|

-The Copyright Agency’s Author Fellowship will support an established Australian author to develop and create a new work, and is open to novelists, playwrights, poets, non-fiction writers, children’s and young adult writers, and journalists.
+The Copyright Agency’s Author Fellowship will support an established Australian author to create a new work for publication or performance and is open to novelists, playwrights, poets, children’s and young adult writers, picture book illustrators and journalists.

-The Fellowship will provide sustained support to an Australian writer to create an important work that will connect with readers.
+The Fellowship will provide sustained support for a year to one Australian author to create an important work.
 Applicants should submit a compelling description of their project accompanied by a writing sample to demonstrate their literary merit.

 To be eligible to apply, the author must have a publishing contract or a letter of intent to publish from the publisher.
+(This should not be a letter of support.)
 This Fellowship will not replace any advance offered under the usual terms of a publishing contract.

-Applications are assessed by a panel of independent peers.
+Applications are assessed by a panel of independent peers from the writing and publishing industry.

 One Fellowship will be awarded each year.